andreifeo/pokemon/README.md

 nvm use 20.18.0
 ```

-Once the setup is done, call the following commands:
+In order to test the minting and trading functionalities, we connect to the Hardhat development network:
 ```shell
 npx hardhat compile
 npx hardhat node
 ```
 The account numbers listed here (numbered #0 to #19) may be used as test accounts.
-They each hold 10000 ETH temporary (fake) ETH to use to mint pokemons or to trade them.
+They each hold 10000 ETH temporary (fake) ETH to use in order to mint pokemons or to trade them.

 In a new terminal, call
 ```shell